pmundot/Stock-Market-Plot/README.md

 ## Stock-Market-Plot

 <p>
-The following project while fully workson 3 different files, has yet toreach its full patential.
+The following project while fully workson 3 different files, has yet to reach its full patential.

 The end goal for this project is to have a fully developed webpage that can drop down multipe plots
 </p>